hnofi/ELC_Paper1/README.md

 # Paper1

-Code to reproduce maps, masks, and figures from Nofi et al. 2025a (arXiv: 2509.03718).
+Code to reproduce maps, masks, and figures from Nofi et al. (2025a) 'Nearly Full-Sky Low-Multipole CMB Temperature Anisotropy: I. Foreground Cleaned Maps' (arXiv: 2509.03718).

 The Planck frequency maps and Planck CO map can be accessed on PLA...